 In this part of the course, you’ll learn how to decide who gets the property of someone who has died, either with or without a will.
 You will cover the procedure for obtaining a Grant of Representation and the practical steps necessary to collect and manage the deceased’s assets until they can be distributed to the beneficiaries and the estate wound up.

-In Stage 2 of our LLM LPC, you will study three professional electives, chosen from the below list of 18 options – offering you more choice than any other law school.
+In Stage 2 of our LLM LPC, you will study three professional electives, chosen from the below list of 14 options.
 Once you’ve started your course, you’ll have an opportunity to discuss your options with course tutors.